Holy Trinity’s English Curriculum is broken into 5 distinct areas:

 - Handwriting: Continuous Cursive Script linked to the basic code/advanced code (Years 1-6)

-- Each Year Group has an interim statement document that outlines the expectations that each child should meet at the end of each year.
+- Each Year Group has an interim statement document that outlines the expectations that each child should meet at the end of each year and children are assessed using these on a regular basis.

 Word Reading and Reading Comprehension